magthalena02/manual_testing_portofolio/FinalProject/README.md

 #### 1.1.5 Risks detected

-* Project risks:
+##### Project risks:
 - The testing plan may be affected if there are unresolved technical dependencies with other components or services (e.g., third-party authentication providers) that are necessary for account creation.
-- There is a risk of data privacy and security breaches during account creation which could lead to data leaks or unauthorized access.
+- Delays in delivery and task completion for new implementations by testing team.
-- As user traffic increases, there may be performance scalability issues with account creation or search functionality, leading to slow response times or system failures.
+- Cost-cutting across organization, which could lead to reduced funds and resources needed to improve the project.
-- Variations in browser behavior and compatibility issues may affect the functionality of account creation, search, or ideabook features.
+- Poor definition of the business requirements can lead to misinterpretations.
 - Frequent changes or updates to the website's codebase may lead to regression testing challenges, making it difficult to maintain test suites.

-* Product risks:
+##### Product risks:
 - The potential risk of data breaches or unauthorized access to user account information or ideabook data could harm the reputation and trustworthiness of the website.
 - Poor usability and a subpar user experience can result in frustrated users who may abandon the website.
 This risk could impact user retention and engagement.
 - Performance issues, such as slow page load times or unresponsive search functionality, can lead to user dissatisfaction and abandonment.